-The amount of tax loss carried forward was \$7,730,540 and \$204,350 of December 31, 2012 and 2013, respectively, for the Group's certain subsidiaries and the variable interest entity in the PRC.
+The amount of tax loss carried forward was \$204,350 and \$44,547,888 of December 31, 2013 and 2014, respectively, for the Group's certain subsidiaries and the variable interest entity in the PRC.

-The Group has provided a valuation allowance for 100% and 50% amount of the deferred tax assets relating to the future benefit of net operating loss carried forward of certain subsidiaries and other deferred tax assets of December 31, 2012 and 2013, respectively, as management is not able to conclude that the future realization of some of those net operating loss carry forwards and other deferred tax assets are more likely than not.
+The Group has provided a valuation allowance for the deferred tax assets relating to the future benefit of net operating loss carry forwards and other deferred tax assets of certain subsidiaries as of December 31, 2013 and 2014, respectively, as management is not able to conclude that the future realization of some of those net operating loss carry forwards and other deferred tax assets are more likely than not.

-13. Earnings (loss) Per Share
+19. Earnings (loss) Per Share